Officers & Directors

 The following were elected to serve on the MSTT Board of Directors (BOD) for the Director Term shown by the MSTT Membership.
-The 2024 MSTT BOD Officers were elected by the 2024 MSTT BOD at the 2024 Annual BOD and Membership meeting in Providence, RI on April 14, 2024.
+The 2026 MSTT BOD Officers were elected by the 2026 MSTT BOD at the 2026 Annual BOD and Membership meeting in Palm Springs, CA on March 29, 2026.

 Chair